RSE-Sheffield/sssurvey/presentation.md

 ![Inductive inference](images/inference.svg)

-from "The Art of Statistics: Leraning from Data, David Spiegelhalter, 2020 paperback"
+from "The Art of Statistics: Learning from Data, David Spiegelhalter, 2020 paperback"

 # Analysis